 Taxes are due yearly by August 31st.
 Any outstanding balance remaining past this date will incur a 1% charge as of the 1st of each of the following months.
 If taxes remain unpaid the City of Warman will undertake tax enforcement procedures.
 This will result in a lien being registered on the property.
 If taxes still remain unpaid, further enforcement procedures will be undertaken.

 Show All Answers

 Taxes are levied on June 1 of each year.

-Yes, every residential and non-residential property owner is required to pay education taxes, including people without children in school and senior citizens.
-This money is forwarded directly to the Prairie Spirit School Division to operate our local schools.
+Yes, every residential and non-residential property owner is required to pay education taxes.
+This money is forwarded directly to the school divisions to operate our local schools.